self-respect begins when the excuses end

 the unmet needs we don’t talk about

 Most people don’t wake up wanting to be cruel.
 They lash out, withdraw, or manipulate because somewhere along the way, they learned that control feels safer than vulnerability.
-Those who’ve known what it’s like to feel unsafe or unseen often become the most compassionate, because they understand how deep that pain runs.
-But those who are still ruled by their fear defend themselves by creating distance, division, and blame.
+People who’ve felt unseen or unsafe often become deeply compassionate, because they understand that kind of pain.
+But when fear is running the show, it can look like defensiveness, distance, and blame.

-Own Your Shit explores how insecurity becomes cruelty, how empathy becomes strength, and how we can all choose awareness over avoidance.
+Own Your Shit explores how insecurity becomes behavior, how empathy becomes strength, and how we can choose awareness over avoidance.

 the trap of self-betrayal

 You can’t build self-respect by abandoning yourself.
-You say yes when you mean no, swallow your truth to keep the peace, and end up resenting everyone, including yourself.
-That buried resentment doesn’t disappear; it always leaks out.
-Sometimes as passive aggression or avoidance, and sometimes through numbing the pain in ways that only make it worse.
+Saying yes when you mean no, swallowing your truth to keep the peace, and avoiding conflict all come at a cost.
+That buried resentment doesn’t disappear; it eventually leaks out.
+Sometimes it looks like passive aggression or avoidance, and sometimes through numbing the pain in ways that only make it worse.

-This book shows you how to recognize when and why you’re betraying yourself, and how to break that cycle with self-awareness, boundaries, and honesty.
+This book shows you how to recognize when and why you’re betraying yourself, and learning how to change it with self-awareness, boundaries, and honesty.
 When you honor your limits, you teach others how to respect you, too.

 communicate with intention